Procedure: Long Service Leave

 - A continuing, continuing (contingent funded) or fixed term staff member will accrue long service leave at the rate of 13 weeks (0.2492 days per fortnight of paid employment) for the first 10 years of continuous paid service and thereafter accrue on a pro-rata basis.

-- A staff member may take all or part of their accrued long service leave entitlement upon accrual of 13 weeks long service leave (that is, after 10 years’ continuous paid employment).
-Accrued long service leave may subsequently be taken at any time subject to notification, minimum period requirements and the University’s operational requirements.
+- After 10 years’ continuous paid employment with the University, and upon accrual of 13 weeks long service leave, a staff member may take all or part of their accrued long service leave.
+Subsequently, accrued long service leave may be taken at any time subject to notification, minimum period requirements and the University’s operational requirements.

-- In accordance with the Prior Service Recognition procedure, the ANU may recognise service with a previous employer for the purposes of long service leave provided there has been no more than a 2 month break in service, and long service leave has been provided for under the Long Service Leave (Commonwealth Employees) Act 1976 (Cth).
-The ANU will not accept the transfer of any long service leave balances, where the employee is eligible to be paid out long service leave with their previous employer.
+- In accordance with the Prior Service Recognition procedure, the University may recognise service with a previous employer for the purposes of long service leave provided there has been no more than a 2 month break in service, and long service leave has been provided for under the Long Service Leave (Commonwealth Employees) Act 1976 (Cth).
+The University will not accept the transfer of any long service leave balances where the employee is eligible to be paid out long service leave with their previous employer.

 - Where a staff member has taken leave in the service of a recognised previous employer (defined in the Act), or where payment was made in lieu of leave entitlement on termination of employment, that service will be recognised as qualifying service for determining when the staff member is eligible to take any subsequently accrued long service leave.

-- The normal minimum period of long service leave which may be taken is one (1) week subject to any exceptions stated below.
+- The normal minimum period of long service leave which may be taken is one (1) week, subject to clause 8(b) and clause 9 (below).